alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 ## Designing, Developing, and Deploying Trustworthy Digital Mental Health Technologies

-Designing, developing, and deploying an AI system is not a one-person task[^village]!
-The stages and activities that comprise a typical AI project lifecycle involve a wide-ranging set of skills and capabilities.
-These skills are encapsulated within myriad roles, including 'project commissioner', 'product manager', 'data protection officer', 'data scientist', 'system architect' and 'software engineer'.
+Designing, developing, and deploying an AI system is not a one-person task![^village] The stages and activities that comprise a typical AI project lifecycle involve a wide-ranging set of skills and capabilities.
+These skills are encapsulated within a variety of roles, including 'project commissioner', 'product manager', 'data protection officer', 'data scientist', 'system architect' and 'software engineer'.
 And, these roles are interwoven such that they create an irreducible and collective responsibility that spans the entire project lifecycle, and may span multiple teams and organisations.

 [^village]: Rather, it "takes a village to raise an algorithm" as noted in this [blog post](https://cogent.co/blog/biasai/).
 Thanks to one of our reviewers for bringing this post to our attention.